Public Market Players in the Private World: Implications for the Going-Public Process

 83 Pages Posted: 24 Jan 2017 Last revised: 13 Aug 2020

-We investigate the effect of public market institutional investor (institution) ownership in startups on the exit of venture capitalists (VCs).
-We show that institutions' pre-IPO investments reduce IPO underpricing by mitigating VCs' reliance on all-star analysts in boosting market liquidity.
-We conclude that institutions facilitate secondary market exit of VCs.
-Supporting this view, an insider trading analysis reveals that the presence of institutions allows VCs to liquidate in the secondary market with reduced price impact.
-Consistent with the ease of exit, VCs offer fewer shares at the IPO stage and are more involved in the boards of the institution-backed startups.
+We investigate the eﬀect of the pre-IPO investments by public market institu-tional investors (institutions) on the exit of venture capitalists (VCs).
+We show that institutions’ pre-IPO investments reduce IPO underpricing by mitigating VCs’ reliance on all-star analysts in boosting market liquidity.
+We conclude that institu-tions facilitate VC exits in the secondary market.
+Supporting this view, our analysis of insider trading reveals that the presence of institutions allows VCs to exit with reduced price impact in the secondary market.
+Consistent with the ease of exit, VCs oﬀer fewer shares at the IPO and are more likely to invest in institution-backed startups.

 JEL Classification: G23, G24, L13